St Andrew, Jamaica

 At a Glance

-In the mesmerising Blue Mountains just 30 minutes high above the capital Kingston
+In the mesmerising Blue Mountains just 40 minutes drive high above the capital Kingston

 Enjoy an aged rum at the bar in the evening, sit by the fire and take in the elegance of this mountain retreat